-Appendix 3:

-Questionnaire to assess affordable housing for adjacent to a town or village in a small rural community, or building group (not-self build)
+Appendix 3 - Questionnaire to assess affordable housing for sites adjacent to a Town or Village, in a Small Rural Community or Building Group (not self-build)

 This questionnaire must be completed for all housing proposals that are not self-build in small rural communities and building groups.
-It also should be used for sites under 3 units in a Loch Lomondside or Stirling town or village where affordable housing is being delivered on-site in support of your application.

-build) than a commuted sum.
+It also should be used for sites under 3 units in a Loch Lomondside or Stirling town or village where affordable housing is being delivered on-site rather than a commuted sum.
 It must be submitted with the planning application.
-If the applicant is proposing to live in the house (i.e. like a self-then complete the self-build questionnaire.
+If the applicant is proposing to live in the house (i.e. like a self-build) then complete the self-build questionnaire.
 This questionnaire asks detailed questions and this information will be kept confidential.
-The again authority can also provide information on affordable housing need within an area.
-Section on 1 - Details of Proposal 1.
-Size of the building plot(s)? (in hectares) 2.
-Size of the proposed house(s) (internal floor space in m2)?
-3. Number of Affordable Houses Proposed Note: Policy requirement is for 100% on-site affordable housing on sites adjacent to villages and towns; in small rural communities and building groups.
+The housing authority can also provide information on affordable housing need within an area.

+Section 1 - Details of Proposal

+- 1. Size of the building plot(s)? (in hectares) - 2.
+Size of the proposed house(s) (internal floor space in m)? - 3.
+Number of Affordable Houses Proposed

+Note: Policy requirement is for 100% on-site affordable housing on sites adjacent to villages and towns; in small rural communities and building groups.
 Exceptions can be made in some instances (see guidance) and a viability statement must be submitted with your application.

-4. How much did the plot(s) cost you?
-5. What is the estimated build cost of the house(s)?
-6. What do you anticipate to be the value of the house(s) on completion?
+- 4. How much did the plot(s) cost you? - 5.
+What is the estimated build cost of the house(s)? - 6.
+What do you anticipate to be the value of the house(s) on completion?
 Note: The NPA will engage the district valuer to value the house(s) if and when planning permission is granted.
-If available, then please include valuations from surveyors/builders/estate agents
+If available, then please include valuations from surveyors/builders/estate agents in support of your application.

+7. Are the maintenance costs of the house(s) lower than normal associated with running a house of this size e.g. heating/electricity costs, drainage arrangements etc.

+Explain:

+8. For a site adjacent to Town or Village - Have all allocated housing sites within the nearby settlement been developed?

+If no then it is unlikely that the proposal will meet the policies unless it can be demonstrated that the sites are not able to deliver affordable housing.
+Evidence must be submitted separately and this will be checked by the NPA.

 9. Has a Registered Social Landlord been approached?
+Yes/No

-Yes/No If yes, name and contact details:
+If yes, name and contact details: